Frequently Asked Questions

 We have prepared the accompanying FAQs to address questions that may arise.
 If you have additional questions, please do not hesitate to ask any member of the WYBSA.

-No. WYBSA desires to have the children play with their own grades, regardless of their age.
+No. WYBSA is "grade based", and so children play with their own grades, regardless of their age.

 The WYBSA reserves the discretion to allow a baseball player to play “up” in very rare instances.
 The Board will not elevate a player simply because a player is good enough to play with the higher grades.
 The Board will reserve this discretion for truly exceptional players.
 This is not meant to advance the best players in a particular grade each year, rather, it is meant to recognize that every few years a player has significantly greater physical development and baseball skills than his or her peers.
 If a player is identified as a candidate to play with older grades, the Board will consider a number of factors, including without limitation: